Here’s Your Santander Routing Number

 Routing numbers are made up of nine digits that banks use to identify each other during transactions.
 The American Bankers Association created routing numbers, also called ABA numbers, to verify checks at processing endpoints.

 More About Routing Numbers: What They Are and How To Find Them

-Can Banks Have Multiple Routing Numbers?
+Banks Can Have Multiple Routing Numbers

 Yes, banks can have multiple routing numbers, as Santander proves.
 Some banks acquire additional routing numbers through acquisitions and mergers.
 When banking with an institution that has multiple routing numbers, it’s important to know which one is associated with your account.